DxO PureRAW offers three types of photo processing:

 You can use the left and right arrows on your keyboard to scroll through the images in the filmstrip.
 The checkboxes in the square thumbnails of the filmstrip let you select the images, even when you return to the Add photo screen (by clicking on the X button at the top right of the image), thus allowing you to immediately start exporting the selected images to your image editing program (see Working with processed images).

-For more information about display and comparison modes, see the User interface page.
+For more information about display and comparison modes, see the User Interface page.